 This varies a lot from place to place, so try and figure out what the best approach is within a few days of arriving somewhere new.

-If you’re staying somewhere for an extended period, however, and can do a bulk supermarket shop, that will almost always work out cheaper.
+If you’re staying somewhere for an extended period, however, and have started renting an apartment then you can do a bulk supermarket shop, that will almost always work out cheaper.

 Made some new friends at your hostel?
 You could suggest that you all chip in to buy the ingredients for a meal.